 Final Destination 3 features a cast with visible diversity, but it does not appear to engage in explicit DEI-driven casting or race/gender swaps of traditional roles.
 The film's narrative is focused on its horror premise and does not include explicit critiques of traditional identities or strong DEI themes.

-Final Destination 3 does not feature any discernible LGBTQ+ characters or themes.
-The film's plot is solely centered on the horror elements of death's design and the characters' attempts to survive, without engaging with LGBTQ+ representation.
+Final Destination 3 does not feature any identifiable LGBTQ+ characters or themes.
+The narrative focuses solely on the horror premise of characters trying to escape death's design, with no subplots or character arcs related to queer identity or relationships.

 The movie does not contain any action or adventure elements.